iZuRriX/Please-help-me-with-this-code-Project-Euler-Problem-47-Distinct-primes-factors-/README.md

-# Please help me with this code Project-Euler: Problem 47 - Distinct primes factors
+# Please help me understand this Visual Basic code for Project Euler: Problem 47 - Distinct primes factors

 I need someone to explain to me how this code works.
-It is written in Visual Basic in Excel (IT MUST BE WRITTEN IN VISUAL BASIC IN EXCEL, it is for my university).
+It is written in Visual Basic in Excel.
-My friends did it for me, but I don't understand it and it is really urgent.
+A friends did it for me, but I don't understand it.
 Thank you in advance.

 -----------------------------------------------------------------------------